 RCSA accepts only the following as excusable reasons for absence from school.
-Parents or guardians must notify the school in the morning on any day their child is not attending.
 Students returning to school from an absence are required to present a written explanatory excuse from their parent(s) or legal guardian stating the cause for the absence.
 The excuse shall be submitted to the school office and filed as part of the student's school record.
 An excuse for absence from school may be approved for one or more of the following reasons or conditions: